-If the wave growth parameter is conceptualized as the rate of energy transferred from the wind to waves normalized by wave energy, then the presence of multiple wave modes intuitively impacts the energy transfer.
+If the wave growth parameter is conceptualized as the rate of energy transferred from the wind to waves normalized by wave energy, then the presence of multiple wave modes intuitively affects the energy transfer.
 The dependence of the growth rate on the local turbulent stress within the inner layer stems from the theory of Belcher and Hunt (1993).
-Essentially, longer waves shelter shorter waves, resulting in reduced local turbulent stress for the wave boundary layer of shorter waves whose top is still within the wave boundary layer of the longer waves (Makin and Kudryavtsev, 1999).
-We follow the assumptions made by Hara and Belcher (2002) such that the growth rate depends upon the local turbulent stress available for each wave mode, and the stress induced by each wave mode is constant within the wave boundary layer and zero outside of it.
-Approximating the wave-induced stress for each wave mode as a step function simplifies the parameterization considerably and does not seem to render drastically different drag coefficients compared to more complex decay functions (Makin et al., 1995).
-Therefore, within the constant stress layer, the wave-induced stress discontinuously becomes turbulent stress outside the inner region.
-We also assume that the separation stress from all wave modes is part of the turbulent stress throughout the constant stress layer.
+Essentially, longer waves shelter shorter waves, resulting in reduced local turbulent stress for the inner region of shorter waves whose outer boundary is still within the inner region of the longer waves (Makin and Kudryavtsev 1999).
+Following Belcher and Hunt (1993); Belcher (1999); Makin and Kudryavtsev (1999) and Hara and Belcher (2002), we assume that the growth rate depends upon the local turbulent stress available for each wave mode, and the stress induced by each wave mode is constant within the inner region and zero outside of it.
+Approximating the wave-induced stress for each wave mode as a step function simplifies the parameterization considerably and does not seem to render drastically different drag coefficients compared to more complex decay functions (Makin et al. 1995).
+Therefore, within the constant stress layer, the wave-induced stress discontinuously becomes turbulent stress outside the wave boundary layer.
+We also assume that the separation stress from all wave modes is part of the turbulent stress throughout the constant-stress layer.
 Consequently, the maximum turbulent stress available for each wave mode is the summation of the total viscous and separation stresses and the wave-induced stress of all smaller waves.
 In other words, for each wave mode the stress carried by all shorter wave modes contributes to the stress in the wave growth parameter such that:

-$$\beta(k, \theta) = \frac{C_b(k)\omega(k)}{\rho_a c(k)^2} \left(\tau_v + \tau_s + \int_k^\infty d\tau_w(k')\right),\tag{20}$$ where $C_b(k)$ is in the range 0.04±0.02 (Plant, 1982) and $d\tau_w(k')$ is the spectral wave-induced stress.
-To limit wave growth to the wind-wave regime, the following smooth cutoff for $C_b(k)$ is used:
+$$\beta(k, \theta) = \frac{C_b(k)\omega(k)}{\rho_a c(k)^2} \left(\tau_v + \tau_s + \int_k^\infty d\tau_w(k') \right) h(\theta), \tag{21}$$ where $C_b(k)$ is in the range 0.04 ± 0.02 (Plant 1982), $d\tau_w(k')$ is the spectral wave-induced stress and $h(\theta) = \cos^{2p}(\theta)$ is the directionality of the growth rate (Phillips 1985).
+The exponent, p, is implicitly given by the directionality of the wavenumber spectrum, assumed to be of the form $h(\theta)^{1/2}$, and generally $p \approx 1$ for the distant equilibrium range and p > 1 closer to the spectral peak.
+In practice, taking p = 1 for the entire range in the growth rate calculation does not change the results significantly because they are predominantly controlled by wind-wave angles close to zero.
+In other words, higher orders of p near the spectral peak do little to affect the results because these waves are already more closely aligned with the wind.
+To limit wave growth to the wind-wave regime, the following smooth cut-off for $C_b(k)$ is used:

-$$C_b(k) = B - B \tanh\left(\frac{c(k)}{2u} - 1.8\pi\right),\tag{21}$$ where B is a constant taken to be 0.02.
+$$C_b(k) = B - B \tanh\left(\frac{c(k)}{2u} - 1.8\pi\right),$$ (22)

+where B is a constant taken to be 0.02.
 Thus, for young waves, the value for C_b is 0.04, which corresponds to Plant's mean value.
-With increasing wave age, the constant transitions smoothly to zero at the wind-wave limit and remains zero for all older waves, which in effect prohibits negative wave growth (i.e. the transfer of momentum from the waves beyond the wind-wave limit to the air).
+With increasing wave age, the constant changes smoothly to zero at the wind-wave limit and remains zero for all older waves, which in effect prohibits negative wave growth (i.e. the transfer of momentum from the waves beyond the wind-wave limit to the air).